fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 ##### Equipment/Capabilities Example

-Figure 33 presents a flight plan in ICAO 4444 format, with equipment and capabilities related to navigation and communication highlighted.
+The following code block presents a flight plan in ICAO 4444 format, with equipment and capabilities related to navigation and communication highlighted.

 ```